Shoups/Getting-and-Cleaning-Data/README.md

 "merged_Alldata.txt"
 "MeanSD_Tidy_Data.txt"

-5. Finally, use data <- read.table("MeanSD_Tidy_Data.txt") command in R to read the file.
+55.Finally, use data <- read.table("MeanSD_Tidy_Data.txt") command in R to read the file.
  When performing the dim() function on MeanSD, you should find 180 rows and 68 columns